Erik Tulindberg

-Erik Eriksson Tulindberg (February 22, 1761 - September 1, 1814) was the first known Finnish composer of classical music.
+Erik Eriksson Tulindberg (February 22, 1761 - September 1, 1814) was one of the first known Finnish composers of classical music.

 Life

 Tulindberg was born in Vähäkyrö in Western Finland.
 He studied in Turku and then worked as a civil servant in Oulu from 1784 to 1809 and thereafter in Turku.
 He played the violin and cello and was appointed a member of the Royal Swedish Academy of Music in 1797.
 He died in Turku at the age of 53.

 Music

 From his compositions only a violin concerto in B-flat major, six string quartets, and a polonaise with five variations for solo violin remain.
 He wrote the violin concerto before 1784 during his youth in Turku.
 The work shows "simplicity and occasional clumsiness" and the influences of Mozart, Haydn and the Mannheim School of music.

 His string quartets are more mature works and are better known today than the violin concerto.
 The string quartets are in the tradition of Haydn.
 A copy of Haydn's string quartets was found among Tulindberg's possessions after his death.